siemens/gencmpclient/README.md

 ```
 make deb
 ```
-which requries the `file` utility.
+which requires the `file` utility.

 Alternatively, [`Makefile_v1`](Makefile_v1) may be used like this:
 ```